About The Project

 Please note that prices are subject to change without notice.
 Please ensure you have read the Love Volunteers Terms and Conditions & Refund Policy.

-During the weekends and fourth and final week of this placement volunteers have the opportunity to see some of the incredible sites this country has to offer.
-Here is a sample of what you might expect to see and do:
+Either during the weekends and/or in the fourth and final week of this placement volunteers have the opportunity to see some of the incredible sites this country has to offer.
+The timing of trips is dependent on volunteer schedules and will be arranged by the local team.

-Explore the sister cities of the Kathmandu Valley: Kathmandu, Lalitpur and Bhaktpur with their varied languages and cultures and the myriad world heritage wonders contained within, including: the architecture and grandeur of Darbar Squares (plazas opposite a Royal Palace); the Buddhist Stupas (a spherical structure containing relics) of Baudhanath and Swyambhunath (colloquially known as the 'Monkey Temple'); Pashupatinath and Budhanilakantha Hindu Temples and the historic fortified town of Patan.
+- Volunteers have the opportunity to view 3 of the sites contained in the 'sister' cities of the Kathmandu Valley: Kathmandu, Lalitpur and Bhaktpur.
+With their varied languages and cultures and the myriad world heritage wonders contained within, this is an incredible area to explore.
+Sites include the architecture and grandeur of Darbar Squares; the Buddhist Stupas of Baudhanath and Swyambhunath (colloquially known as the 'Monkey Temple'); Hindu Temples Pashupatinath and Budhanilakantha and the historic fortified town of Patan.

-Travel to the Himalayan ridge-top towns of Nagarkot or Dhulikhel for awe inspiring mountain views.
+- Travel overnight to the Himalayan ridge-top towns of Nagarkot or Dhulikhel for awe inspiring sunset/sunrise views over the mountain ranges and explore the area on foot during a guided hike.